-Enter our Royal Leak Detection contest for a chance to win a WaterSense labeled toilet that is certified to use 20% less water without sacrificing performance.
+Enter our Royal Leak Detection contest for a chance to win a WaterSense-labeled toilet that is certified to use 20% less water without sacrificing performance.
 Leaks can be a royal pain!
 Perform a "royal" leak detection to find and fix water leaks.
 Tell us how you have found and fixed leaks with our contest entry form and/or by sharing with us on social media.
-One lucky winner will win a new dual-flush "throne" that only uses 1.0 or 1.6 GPF (gallons per flush)!
-All submissions must be received by 5:00 p.m. on Sunday, March 22, 2020.
+One lucky winner will win a new Glacier Bay Power Flush White Elongated Toilet that uses only 1.28 GPF (gallons per flush)!
+All submissions must be received by 5:00 p.m. on Sunday, March 26, 2023.

-- Tag us in a public post on Facebook, Twitter, or Instagram @ConcordNHGS with how you have found and fixed water leaks (scroll down to get some ideas on how to be a leak detective).
-Pictures are encouraged!
+- Tag us in a public post on Facebook, Twitter, or Instagram @ConcordNHGS and share with us how you have found and fixed water leaks (scroll down to get some ideas on how to be a leak detective).
+Pictures are encouraged, but not required.

-Double your chance to win by entering our contest both ways (submit an entry form and post on social media)!
+Submit both a contest entry form and post on social media to double your chance to win!
 By entering the contest, you agree to the official contest rules.

 How To Find & Fix Water Leaks At Home

 There are many ways you can determine if you have a leak around the house.
 Here are a few ideas of how you can be a leak detective:

 Check all fixture connections and see if any water is leaking through.
 Sometimes tightening is all that is needed.
 Consider adding an aerator (a twist on screen that adds air into the water stream) to your faucets to save water, without sacrificing the water pressure.

 Many toilet leaks are caused from the flapper being broken or decayed.
 The flapper is the piece of rubber that is attached to the toilet handle that allows the water to flow into the toilet bowl from the tank after flushing.
 A quick flapper replacement should do the trick!
 Learn how to flip your flapper.